yann-yinn/nuxt-gustave/README.md

 ## Getting started

-The core concept of Gustave are _importers_.

-An _importer_ is a function that fetches data from somewhere, save it as JSON and return to Nuxt an array of routes ( for example : `[user/1, user/4, user/18]`).
+The core concept of Gustave are _importers_ : an _importer_ is a function that fetches data from somewhere, save it as JSON and return to Nuxt an array of routes ( for example : `[user/1, user/4, user/18]`).

-> Thoses routes will be automatically added by Gustave in the `generate.routes` property from `nuxt.config.js` , which is used by the `npm run generate` to generate the static html files (see here for more informations : https://nuxtjs.org/api/configuration-generate#routes )
+> Thoses routes will then automatically be used by the `npm run generate` command to generate the static html files (see here for more informations : https://nuxtjs.org/api/configuration-generate#routes )

 ### Creating a Gustave "importer"

-Create an `importers/posts.js` file.
-It will turn a `content/posts` directory into a `static/api/posts.json` file:
+Create an `importers/posts.js` file, that will turn mardown files from a `content/posts` directory into a `static/api/posts.json` file:

 ```js
 const { parseMarkdownDirectory } = require('nuxt-gustave/lib/markdown')